AK-Homberger/NMEA2000-Data-Sender/README.md

 # Updates:

+Version 0.7, 28.01.2022: Avoid division by 0 if no signals for RPM are measured.

 Version 0.6, 04.08.2020: Changed TX pin from 2 to 5.
 Store/restore NodeAddress.
 Lower task priority (GetTemperature()).

 Version 0.5, 15.02.2020: Added Battery Voltage and optional temperature PGNs.